gdsfactory/gdsfactory/README.md

 ## CHANGELOG

+gdsfactory keeps a changelog.

-gdsfactory keeps a general [changelog](https://gdsfactory.readthedocs.io/en/latest/CHANGELOG.html) as well as for each individual component
+You can also keep a changelog for each individual component.
 By default each component has an empty changelog and starts with version '0.0.1'

 - major: